Human trafficking in Tajikistan: International response

+Prosecution (2008)

 Tajikistan demonstrated decreased anti-trafficking law enforcement efforts during the reporting period.
 Article 130.1 of the criminal code prohibits both sexual exploitation and forced labor, and prescribes penalties of five to 15 years’ imprisonment, which are sufficiently stringent, but not commensurate with penalties prescribed for other grave crimes, such as rape.
 To date, the government has not successfully prosecuted a single trafficking case using Article 130.1, and authorities report that they generally do not prosecute labor trafficking cases.
 In 2007, authorities reported 12 trafficking investigations, compared to 34 in 2006.
 The government reported 19 prosecutions, compared to 34 reported in 2006.
 Courts reported 11 convictions for 2007, compared to 52 convictions reported in 2006.
 The government did not provide specific information on convicted traffickers serving time in prison.
 Despite reports of some government officials assisting traffickers by providing false passports, birth certificates, and marriage certificates, the government provided little information on efforts to investigate or punish corrupt officials.
 The government worked with some foreign governments on trafficking investigations; however, Tajik officials did not use such cooperation to gather evidence for prosecutions in Tajikistan.
 Justice officials developed legal commentaries on trafficking statutes for use in the criminal justice system, and modules on trafficking statutes have been integrated into the judicial training curriculum.

-Protection
+Protection (2008)

 The government sustained modest efforts to assist trafficking victims during the reporting period.
 The Ministry of Health continued to provide some health and social services to victims, including those assisted in two foreign-funded shelters.
 The Ministry of Interior also continued to provide security and protection for these shelters.
 Forty-six victims were provided with shelter and assistance during the year.
 The government made no efforts to develop and implement systematic victim identification procedures or a domestic mechanism to refer victims to care providers.
 Although the government provided no special training for diplomatic staff in Tajikistan’s embassies and consulates abroad, Tajik embassy officials in the U.A.E. assisted in the repatriation of 35 victims in 2007.
 Border guards also assisted repatriated victims by expediting them through immigration and customs.
 Victims were encouraged to participate in trafficking investigations and prosecutions; however, social stigma and the lack of a witness protection program significantly hindered such participation.

-Prevention
+Prevention (2008)

 Tajikistan demonstrated very limited prevention efforts during the reporting period.
 Some local government officials participated in trafficking prevention and awareness campaigns in cooperation with NGOs and international organizations.
 The government made some structural reforms to improve its ability to monitor emigration patterns for evidence of trafficking.
 The government continued to station border guards at Dushanbe’s airports and along border checkpoints, and trained them to identify potential traffickers and victims.